jawenko/jawenko/README.md

-### Hello there.
+### Hello there!
 ====

 I'm **Flavio**, user from PE Perú.
 I love social sciences and art.
-I’m currently learning python and SQL because i'm interested in data science.
+I’m currently learning python and SQL (with sqlite) because i'm interested in data science.

 ====